 My Dog Is Lethargic and Not Himself After a Vomiting Spell

 Six months ago, our family dog got sick and couldn’t keep his food down.
 We got him into treatment as soon as possible, but it took a while for the tide to turn.

 We thought he’d soon return to his old ways, playing and running around, but that never happened.
 He was still acting sulky and listless, which worried us.

 We took the dog, a four-year-old Labrador, back to the vet.
 They ran some tests but came up empty-handed.

-He now sleeps almost twenty hours a day, and rarely plays with other dogs.
-It’s been heartbreaking to watch him go through this for half a year has been heartbreaking.
+He now sleeps almost twenty hours daily and rarely plays with other dogs.
+Watching him go through this for half a year has been heartbreaking.

 Look for Underlying Causes, Watch for Recurrence